junksamiad/replies-engine/replies_engine_docs/lld/lambdas_processing_flow.md

     *   **Concurrency Lock Detected (`status == 'processing_reply'`):** The message cannot be processed now.
 The `handle_concurrent_message` flow (Step 5 below) is initiated.
     *   **Success:** All checks pass, and the conversation is not locked.
 Proceed to queue the message.

-4.  **Message Queueing:**
+4.  **Routing:**
-    *   A lightweight `message_context` is created (message details, conversation ID, company info).
-    *   **Handoff Logic:** Based on `auto_queue_reply_message` flags and sender matching in the conversation record, the message context is sent to either the **Human Handoff Queue** or the **Channel-Specific Batch Queue**.
-    *   **SQS Delay:** A `DelaySeconds` (10-20s) is applied to messages sent to the batch queue.
-    *   **SQS Attributes:** `conversation_id` is added as a message attribute.
+    *   After validation, determine the routing path for the message context:
+        - Queue to a channel-specific SQS batch queue.
+        - Queue to a human handoff queue for manual processing.
+        - Handle request failure by returning an error response.

 5.  **Handling Concurrent Messages (When Locked):**
-    *   Triggered if Step 2 detected `status == 'processing_reply'`.
+    *   Triggered if validation detects `status == 'processing_reply'`.
-    *   A specific fallback message is sent to the user explaining that their previous message is still being processed and asking them to wait. *(Example: "I'm processing your previous message.
-Please wait for my response before sending more.")*
+    *   A specific fallback message is sent to the user explaining that their previous message is still being processed and asking them to wait.
     *   This fallback is sent using the appropriate channel's API (e.g., Twilio).
     *   Crucially, an HTTP 200 success response is still returned to the webhook provider.

-6.  **Final Acknowledgment:**
+6. **Acknowledgment:**
-    *   The Lambda returns an HTTP 200 success response to API Gateway (which relays it to the provider like Twilio), confirming receipt of the webhook.
-This happens immediately after queueing or handling the concurrent message, ensuring the provider doesn't see timeouts.
+    *   The Lambda returns an HTTP response based on the validation and routing outcome:
+        - **Success:** HTTP 200 with empty TwiML (or appropriate success format).
+        - **Validation or Routing Failure:** Appropriate error status or TwiML response.

 ### 3.2 Stage 2: BatchProcessor Lambda